timjen3/ttrpg-engine/Readme.md

 ### Entities

 Entities have attributes that can be used within equations.
 To inject entity attributes into equations you must add a Mapping with a Entity property set.
 Setting the Entity property will make the mapping source the entity with the specified name.

+Derived Attributes are attributes that are themselves formulas.
+They might be derived from other attributes, or simply a random number (ie: "rnd(1,1,6)").
+These are supported with some caveats.
+The attribute key must start and end with a tilda (~).

 Entities can have 0+ categories for organizational purposes.